FernandoBasso/skills-api/README.md

 $ npm run swagger
 ```

-Now you can point your browser to the URL http://swagger.skillsapi.local:3002/?url=openapi.yml which was logged on the terminal.
+Then point your browser to the URL http://swagger.skillsapi.local:3002/?url=openapi.yml which was logged on the terminal.

 It is also possible to start the server with a different host and port.
 Just make sure that whatever host you pass as an env var also exists in `/etc/hosts` as an alias to 127.0.0.1 (as exemplified above):